 - 3rd-largest port on the East Coast - The Port of Virginia

-The Port of Virginia is planning for additional growth with major expansion projects currently underway, and is the only port on the East Coast authorized for 55-foot channel depths to handle the larger cargo ships of the future as first and last port of call.
-The Port of Virginia moved 2.8 million TEUs in 2017 – making Virginia an ideal location for import or export centers.
+The Port of Virginia is planning for additional growth with major expansion projects currently underway and is the only port on the East Coast authorized for 55-foot channel depths to handle the larger cargo ships of the future as first and last port of call.
+The Port of Virginia moved more than 3.5 million TEUs in 2021 – making Virginia an ideal location for import or export centers.

 Virginia is adjacent to Washington, D.C., and within 480 kilometers of New York City.

 Virginia’s proximity to Washington, D.C., allows for quick access to U.S. Embassies and federal decision-makers.
-Nonstop service to Beijing is available on United Airlines and Air China from Dulles International Airport, located in Virginia.
+Nonstop service to Beijing is expected to resume by the end of 2022 from Dulles International Airport, located in Virginia.

 Virginia has a competitive cost environment for business: